-As we hypothesized, the human perception of coyotes was more frequently negative in residential areas, in contrast to the effect of building density on coyote response to humans, which indicates less real risk to human or pet safety in these areas.
-Our finding adds to the body of evidence suggesting that people are less tolerant of urban coyotes near their homes compared to tolerance for their broader presence in cities (Bonnell & Breck 2017; Drake et al. 2020).
+Our finding that human perceptions of coyotes was more frequently negative in residential areas, supports an initial prediction that human tolerance for coyotes would decline in this context.
+This result supports similar findings by others that people are less tolerant of urban coyotes near their homes compared to tolerance for their broader presence in cities (Bonnell & Breck 2017; Drake et al. 2020).
 Anecdotally, many reports expressed concern that coyotes may pose a threat to children in their neighborhoods who are playing in parks or walking outside, and this sentiment likely fuels much of this negative perception of coyotes in neighborhoods.

-We identified a strong seasonal trend in negative interactions, with a greater probability of bold or aggressive interactions during the pup-rearing season.
-This trend in coyote behaviour matches our predictions and patterns reported in Calgary, Alberta (Lukasik & Alexander 2011), and more broadly across the United States and Canada (White & Gehrt 2009).
-During the denning period, coyotes may defend their dens from perceived threats posed by dogs or humans (Bombieri et al. 2018), which likely contributes to the higher levels of boldness or aggression.
-In contrast, we found that overall reporting was greater during the fall and winter months (dispersal and breeding seasons), and lowest in spring and summer (pup-rearing).
-Lower coyote reporting in spring and summer has been reported previously (Lukasik & Alexander 2011; Poessel et al. 2013; Drake et al. 2021).
-This trend could be in part due to temporal bias from lower visibility caused by increased vegetation cover, but we speculate that lower reporting also occurs because coyotes are avoiding humans during the denning and pup-rearing season.
-Coyotes generally select den sites away from edge habitat (Dodge & Kashian 2013), further suggesting an avoidance of areas likely to be used by humans during this period.
-However, the greater severity of interactions during this period clearly indicate that when coyotes are encountered during this season, there is a greater risk of bold or aggressive behaviour.
+We identified a strong seasonal trend in negative interactions, with bolder responses to people during the pup-rearing season.
+This trend in coyote behaviour matches our own predictions as well as patterns reported in Calgary, Alberta (Lukasik & Alexander 2011) and across North America (White & Gehrt 2009).
+During the denning period, coyotes may defend their dens from perceived threats posed by dogs or humans (Bombieri et al. 2018)..
+Interestingly, we found that the frequency of reports was greater during the fall and winter months (dispersal and breeding seasons), and lowest in spring and summer (pup-rearing), again consistent with past studies (Lukasik & Alexander 2011; Poessel et al. 2013; Drake et al. 2021).
+This result may have occurred because coyotes are less visible during increased cover from deciduous vegetation or because breeding coyotes avoid visibility to people during the pup-rearing season.
+Such avoidance of detection by people may contribute to coyote selection for den sites away from edge habitat (Dodge & Kashian 2013).
+In our study, defence of den sites is likely the reason coyotes exhibited bolder responses to people during the pup-rearing season. .

-We found strong evidence that coyotes have become less fearful and more bold or aggressive over the duration of this study.
-Our finding aligns with evidence that human-coyote conflict is increasing across North America (White & Gehrt 2009; Baker & Timm 2017).
-We consider coyote response to humans as a measure similar to that of coyote boldness, a trait that assesses risk-taking behaviour (Carter et al. 2013).
+Over the 10 years of our reporting database, coyote responses to people increased in boldness scores, supporting conclusions by others that human-coyote conflict is increasing across North America (White & Gehrt 2009; Baker & Timm 2017).
+We defined boldness as the tendency for coyotes to approach and interact with people, similar to other definitions of risk-taking behaviour (Carter et al. 2013).
 Recent studies have identified greater boldness in urban coyotes compared to rural conspecifics, suggesting that increasing human-coyote conflict in cities may be linked to rising urban coyote boldness caused by a reduction in human persecution, repeated benign interactions with humans, and an increase in access to anthropogenic food (Breck et al. 2019; Young et al. 2019a).
 There is also evidence that coyote boldness towards humans is passed from parents to offspring, which would further accelerate the increase in boldness-driven conflict (Schell et al. 2018).
-We believe that our study is the first to measure this increase in coyote boldness over time, albeit indirectly through public reports of coyotes.
+Increasing density of coyotes in urban areas (ref) may also select for increasing boldness as a consequence of increasing competition with conspecifics (refs).
+We believe that our study is the first to measure an increase in coyote boldness over time, albeit indirectly through public reports of coyotes.